-Global Public Health is rooted in a philosophy of social justice.
+Reflecting Boston College’s Jesuit, Catholic tradition, the program is rooted in a philosophy of social justice.
+It seeks to understand, quantify and eradicate inequalities in health.
 It embodies a preferential option for the poor.